tannerhelland/PhotoDemon/README.md

-# PhotoDemon 6.0
+# PhotoDemon 6.2 beta

 ![PhotoDemon Screenshot] (http://photodemon.org/images/screenshot.jpg)

 ### PhotoDemon is a portable photo editor focused on performance and usability.

-It provides a comprehensive selection of photo editing tools - including a full-featured macro recorder and batch processor - in a tiny 6 MB download.
+It provides a comprehensive selection of photo editing tools - including a full-featured macro recorder and batch processor - in a tiny 7 MB download.
 It runs on any Windows machine (XP through Win 8) and it *does not* require installation.
 It can easily be run from a portable USB drive or memory card.
 English, Dutch, French, German, and Italian translations are included.

 PhotoDemon is written in VB6.
 (Don't laugh until you've tried it - its performance will surprise you!)
 Outside contributions from both coders and translators are always welcome.